LerianStudio/midaz-mcp-server/docs/media/README.md

 ## 🔍 System Overview

-The Midaz MCP Server acts as an intelligent proxy between MCP clients (like Claude Desktop) and the Midaz financial ledger backend services.
+The Lerian MCP Server acts as an intelligent proxy between MCP clients (like Claude Desktop) and the Midaz financial ledger backend services.
 It provides:

 - **21 Financial Tools**: Complete coverage of organizations, ledgers, accounts, transactions, balances
 - **2 Unified Tools**: Documentation and learning tools with multiple operations